OCA/server-auth/auth_user_role_saml/README.rst

 4. Under the provider settings, you will find a **Strict Role Synchronization** checkbox:

-   - **Unchecked (Default):** Additive mode.
-Mapped roles are granted, but manually assigned roles in Odoo are left completely untouched.
-   - **Checked:** Strict mode.
+   - **Checked (Default):** Strict mode.
 Odoo becomes a strict mirror of the IdP.
 Any roles the user possesses in Odoo that are *not* explicitly granted by the current SAML payload will be automatically removed upon login.
+   - **Unchecked:** Additive mode.
+Mapped roles are granted, but manually assigned roles in Odoo are left completely untouched.

 Usage
 =====